effortless-technologies/elt-marketplace-wp/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 6. Choose how many items the slider should show, the image thumbnails will fit the available width.

 == Changelog ==

+= Version 1.3.0 - Released: Dec 11, 2017 =

+* Update: YITH Plugin Framework to version 3.0
+* New: support for WooCommerce 3.2.3
+* New: tested up to WordPress 4.9

 = Version 1.2.30 - Released: Aug 11, 2017 =